VertexANVIL/architect-k8s/README.md

 - **Helm, Kustomize, and Jsonnet support**, including caching - a feature not found on other frameworks - which intelligently caches builds based on their input values, significantly reducing compile time
 - **Component system** - define your cluster resources in logical units
   - Declare relationships between resources as dependencies which are respected when applying via FluxCD
-  - Highly flexible lazy configuration system allows components to be highly customisable and reusable
+  - Highly flexible lazy parameter system, reminiscent of Nix's structured configuration tree, allows components to be highly customisable, and reusable

 ## FAQ